jthegedus/dotfiles/README.md

 * [lf](https://github.com/gokcehan/lf): lf (as "list files") is a terminal file manager written in Go with a focus on performance.
 * [scooter](https://github.com/mjrusso/scoot): Scoot is a macOS utility that provides fast, keyboard-driven control over the mouse pointer, enabling cursor teleportation and actuation through element-based or grid-based navigation.
 * [tealdeer (`tldr`)](https://github.com/dbrgn/tealdeer): A very fast implementation of tldr in Rust.
+* [tmux](https://github.com/tmux/tmux): tmux is a terminal multiplexer that allows multiple terminal sessions to be accessed and controlled from a single screen, enabling session persistence and detachment.
 * [uutils-coreutils](https://github.com/uutils/coreutils): Cross-platform Rust rewrite of the GNU coreutils.
 * [ugrep](https://github.com/Genivia/ugrep): ugrep: ultra fast grep with interactive TUI, fuzzy search, boolean queries, hexdumps and more.
 * [wget](https://github.com/mirror/wget): GNU Wget is a free utility for non-interactive download of files from the Web.